 When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 Substance use assessment and intervention is particularly critical for adolescents.
 To be comprehensive, the counseling approach should encompass the physical, mental, emotional, social, cultural, cognitive, and behavioral aspects of the adolescent.
-This basic-level course examines developmental considerations, assessment tools, continuum of care, treatment approaches, and how to develop an individualized treatment plan.
+This basic-level course, which is intended for healthcare professionals who work with adolescents, examines developmental considerations, assessment tools, continuum of care, treatment approaches, and how to develop an individualized treatment plan.

 Delaware Nurses – Fulfills entire substance abuse requirement.

 West Virginia LPNs - Fulfills entire chemical dependency/substance abuse requirement.